lammps/lammps/doc/src/fix_mdi_qmmm.rst

        *virial* args = *yes* or *no*
-         yes = request virial tensor from server code no = do not request virial tensor from server code *add* args = *yes* or *no*
+         yes = request virial tensor from server code no = do not request virial tensor from server code *connect* args = *yes* or *no*
-         yes = add returned value from server code to LAMMPS quantities no = do not add returned values to LAMMPS quantities *every* args = Nevery
-         Nevery = request values from server code once every Nevery steps *connect* args = *yes* or *no*
          yes = perform a one-time connection to the MDI engine code no = do not perform the connection operation